A home with hardwood flooring looks polished, sleek and elegant. It’s not surprising that so many homeowners have it

 And hardwood flooring can even improve the air quality in your home.
 Wood floors don’t give off nitrogen oxide or methane, pollutants are known to cause respiratory problems.

 As a natural material, you don’t have to worry about synthetic components.

 Increase the efficiency value of your home

-Perhaps you’d like to have a more energy efficient home.
-And you might think that carpet is better at insulating a room.
+Perhaps you’d like to have a more energy-efficient home.
+And you might think that carpeting is better at insulating a room.

 After all, better insulation means you need to use less heat to stay warm.
 Carpet does insulate better than hardwood flooring.

 But you can always put down a rug to help with the energy efficiency of a hardwood floor.
 It’s a way to get the best of both worlds.

 You can even insulate wooden floors and skirt boards to improve your draft proofing.
 You only need to insulate on the first floor since heat rises.